rocket/rocket/README.md

 * [RocketEditor](https://github.com/emoon/rocket/tree/master/ogl_editor), an alternative editor written in pure C using OpenGL for the GUI.
 * [GroundControl](https://github.com/edoreshef/ground-control), an alternative editor written in C# using WPF for the GUI.
 * [RocketNet](https://github.com/kebby/RocketNet), a pure .NET implementation of the client and player.
+* [Moonlander](https://github.com/anttihirvonen/moonlander), a Java implementation of the client and player, for integration with [Processing](https://processing.org/)

 Bugs and feedback
 -----------------